quixio/quix-streams/docs/read.md

 !!! tip

-	The `Subscribe` method indicates to the SDK the moment to start reading streams and data from your Topic.
+	The `Subscribe` method indicates to Quix Streams the moment to start reading streams and data from your Topic.
 This should normally happen after you’ve registered callbacks for all the events you want to listen to.

 ## Reading time-series data